lrrrs/nd2d/README.md

 # Changelog:

+2011-08-29
+- Arguments of Sprite2D / Sprite2DMaterial reduced to one (non typed)
+- Refactored SpriteSheet classes
+- NEW: Cocos2D-TexturePacker compatible TextureAtlas (not pixel precise and fully implemented yet!)
+- Added example for TexturePacker

 2011-07-20

 - !!!
 API CHANGE IN World2D: You have to call start() now to get the engine running, otherwise your screen will be black.